Mahi-Chandra/HealthMate/README.md

-# 🏥 HealthMate - Your Personal Health Companion
+# HealthMate - Your Personal Health Companion
 HealthMate if a health tracking application built with Streamlit and SQLite.
 It allows users to log their daily health metrics (weight, height, water intake, steps walked, mood, calories consumed) and recieve personalized health advisory based on their data.

 The app combines user input tracking with intelligent health analysis to provide actionable health recommendations.

-## KEY FEATURES 🚀
+## KEY FEATURES
-- 🛡️User Authentication: Just create your account and login!
+- User Authentication: Just create your account and login!
-- 📊Daily Health Logging: Tracks your daily weight, height, water intake, steps, mood, calories
+- Daily Health Logging: Tracks your daily weight, height, water intake, steps, mood, calories
-- 💙Personalized Advisory: Get health recommendations based on your data
+- Personalized Advisory: Get health recommendations based on your data
-- 🗃️Data Persistence: All data stored in SQLite database
+- Data Persistence: All data stored in SQLite database
-- 💻User-Friendly Interface: Built with Streamlit for easy navigation
+- User-Friendly Interface: Built with Streamlit for easy navigation

-## APP FEATURES ⚡️
+## APP FEATURES
 - Graphical Statistics recording your health logs
 - Streak system on calendar
 - Daily calorie burner logger